 It turns out that that morning java-kick is not only benefiting our morning mood, but it’s also improving our ability to protect against a host of neurological diseases.
-Alzheimer’s disease, multiple sclerosis, Parkinson’s disease, and even early death can be lowered due to our caffeine habit.
+Alzheimer’s disease, multiple sclerosis, Parkinson’s disease, and even our chances of early death can be lowered due to our caffeine habit.

 Green tea contains L-theanine and catechins, which are incredible at promoting tranquility while boosting our cognitive functioning.